kubernetes-sigs/wg-ai-conformance/kars/NNNN-kar-template/README.md

 <!--
 Major milestones in the lifecycle of a KAR should be tracked in this section.
 Major milestones might include:
-- the `Description` and `Motivation` sections being merged, signaling WG acceptance
+- the date the KAR is created and its status changed to implementable, signaling WG acceptance
 - the `Test Plan` section being merged, signaling agreement on a proposed test plan
-- the date the status changed to implementable from provisional
 - the first Kubernetes release where an initial version of the KAR was available as SHOULD
 - the version of Kubernetes where the KAR graduated to MUST
-- the date the status changed to implemented from implementable
+- the date the status changed to implemented from implementable, signaling completion
 - when the KAR was retired or superseded
 -->